paolacernada/Crowd-sourced-Fitness-Challenge-App/README.md

                   Continue Using Node.js: For your test_backend and react_native_frontend, continue using Node.js as you normally would.
 Ensure you don't mix Deno code in those directories.

+in the supabase/ directory, run: ```supabase functions build``` then ```supabase functions deploy functionName```

-To run (and test) a file locally in Deno: deno run --allow-net --allow-read functions/users/index.ts
+To run (and test) a file locally in Deno: deno run --allow-net --allow-read functions/users/index.ts (or whatever your function name is)

+To deploy the function run:
+supabase functions deploy functionName